hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/ubuntu.rst

 .. note::

   In a production environment, you should always run a transaction processor that supports the config transaction family.
-See `Config Transaction Family Usage`_ for more information.
+See `Settings Transaction Family Usage`_ for more information.

 Multi-language Support for Transaction Processors